Can Explicit Subgrid Models Enhance Implicit LES Simulations? A Very High-Order Solver Perspective: Numerical Methodology

-The compressible Navier–Stokes equations are solved in conservative form (see \ref{sec:cNS}) using the Discontinuous Galerkin Spectral Element Method (DGSEM), a nodal high-order variant of the Discontinuous Galerkin (DG) method \cite{2009:Kopriva, ferrer2023high}.
+The compressible Navier–Stokes equations are solved in conservative form (see \ref{sec:cNS}) using the DGSEM, a nodal high-order variant of the Discontinuous Galerkin (DG) method \cite{2009:Kopriva, ferrer2023high}.
 The DGSEM combines high-order accuracy with geometric flexibility and parallel scalability, making it well suited for large-scale turbulence simulations.

 Two standard choices exist for the nodal distribution in DGSEM: Legendre--Gauss nodes and Legendre--Gauss--Lobatto nodes (hereafter, Gauss and Gauss--Lobatto nodes, respectively).
 Gauss nodes offer improved accuracy, while Gauss--Lobatto nodes enable slightly larger stable time steps for explicit time integrators \cite{doi:10.1137/100807211}.
 In this work, we employ Gauss nodes only for the preliminary assessment in Sec.~\ref{sec:preliminary-Gauss}, and adopt Gauss--Lobatto nodes for all subsequent simulations.